January 31, 2019

 Writer Access is another agency that can help you find writers for a variety of projects.
 You can easily view a writer's profile and see what types of content they produce.
 You'll also see their star rating and endorsements backing up their expertise.

 Working with freelancers may seem intimidating if you've only hired in-house employees before.
-The reality is that the work environment is simply different.
+The reality is that the work environment is simply different and there are both drawbacks and perks to the arrangement.
 You'll need content management tools to keep the whole team up to date on new developments and communication will be essential.

 If you're looking to hire a freelance writer, head over to one of the traditional job boards, freelance marketplaces, or reach out an agency to help you find the perfect writer.
 The key to hiring and working with freelancers is to be clear and concise with your expectations.
 Make sure to vet potential applicants strictly and don't settle for someone who doesn’t meet your criteria.
 Be patient and the right freelancer will come along.